 A bit of goelogy...

+If you are a regular visitor to the site, you may have noticed that we tend to be slightly attracted to "volcanic" countries.
+Certainly because what animates the soils of the places we visit also animates us.
 After Japan and Iceland, Hawaii is something that trotted through our heads for its geological richness.
 Far be it from me to give you a lecture on volcanoes in the Pacific zone, but let's focus for a few seconds on the mid-Pacific archipelago.

 The Hawaiian islands were born from a single hot spot, the Hawaiian hot spot.
 As a result of the movement of the Pacific plate, the islands of the archipelago have exited one after the other from the ocean in a southeast/northwest direction.
-A little google map tour in satellite view, and the effect of the hot spot on the ocean floor is immediately obvious.
+A little google map tour in satellite view, and the effect of the hot point on the ocean floor is immediately obvious.
 We immediately notice the alignment of small islands from Big Island (the most southeast island of Hawaii) to the Kamchatka peninsula in Russia (small, wild spot that also thrills us ^^).